Neural Conditional Transport Maps: Supplementary Material

 \section{Supplementary Material}

 We structure this supplementary material as follows:

-\begin{itemize} \item In~\ref{subsec:implementation}, we provide extensive implementation details for our models, which should enhance reproducibility.
-Note that we will share our code upon acceptance. \item In~\ref{subsec:implementation_guidelines}, we provide additional implementation guidelines, including some experiments we tested but did not work better than our final configuration.
+\begin{itemize} \item In~\ref{subsec:implementation}, we provide extensive implementation details for our models, which should enhance reproducibility. \item In~\ref{subsec:implementation_guidelines}, we provide additional implementation guidelines, including some experiments we tested but did not work better than our final configuration.
 We hope this can provide readers with more information on which pitfalls to avoid and how to quickly adapt our method to their applications. \item In~\ref{subsec:gsa}, we provide a theoretical introduction to Global Sensitivity Analysis, and is implementation using Optimal Transport.
 We build upon this framework for our neural GSA solver. \item In~\ref{subsec:supp_damages}, we provide additional results on our climate-economic damages generative modeling application. \item In~\ref{subsec:gsa_results_supplementary}, we provide additional results on our Integrated Assessment Model application. \end{itemize}